Erawan National Park: Attractions

 The major attraction of the park is Erawan Falls, a waterfall named after Erawan, the three-headed white elephant of Hindu mythology.
 The waterfalls have seven tiers, and the water flows out of three spouts.
 These spouts resemble the three heads of Erawan.
-There are four caves in the park: Mi, Rua, Wang Badan, and Phra That.
-Rising northeast of the waterfall area there is a breast-shaped hill named Khao Nom Nang.
+The first through sixth tiers are accessible via a trail that begins at the park visitor center, and visitors are able to swim in the many pools and ponds along the river.
+Garra rufa (also known as Doctor fish or Pedicure fish) are prolific throughout.
+The distance from the trailhead to the top tier of the waterfall is 1.5km (0.9 miles).